Delos: Ancient Greece

 After the Persian Wars, the island became the natural meeting ground for the Delian League, founded in 478 BC, the congresses being held in the temple (a separate quarter was reserved for foreigners and the sanctuaries of foreign deities).
 The league's common treasury was kept here as well until 454 BC, when Pericles removed it to Athens.

 During the Hellenistic period, a well-established Phoenician colony on the island had extensive trade relations.
+Epigraphic evidence also suggests the presence of a Samaritan community on Delos during this period.
+Two marble stelae dated on paleographic grounds to c.
+250–175 BCE and c.
+150–50 BCE, record benefactions by Cretan donors to a proseuche ("house of prayer").
+In the inscriptions, the community identified itself as "Israelites on Delos who make offerings to hallowed Argarizein," a clear reference to Mount Gerizim, site of the Samaritan sanctuary.

 The island had no productive capacity for food, fiber, or timber, which were all imported.
 Limited water was exploited with an extensive cistern and aqueduct system, wells, and sanitary drains.
 Various regions operated agorae (markets).

 Suda writes that the Greeks used the proverb "ᾌδεις ὥσπερ εἰς Δῆλον πλέων", meaning you sing as if sailing into Delos in reference to someone who is happy, light-hearted, and enjoying himself.

 Iamblichus writes that Delos Mysteries (similar to the Eleusinian Mysteries) were established.

+Semos of Delos (Σῆμος ὁ Δήλιος) wrote many works, including 8 books about the history of Delos.
+The Suda mistakenly lists him as being from Elis.